Top 10 tips for masseuses and business managers

 - Music should support not overpower the massage experience.
 The music is there for ambience, not to disturb the peace.
 Also, make sure the soundtrack is long enough not to start to repeat before the session is over.
 A good selection of music will begin when the massage begins and wind down when the massage ends, subtly signalling to the customer that the experience is coming to an end, and then help them to become more alert.

 - Have fresh massage table linen.
 The table must be and look fresh for every customer.
+Get rid of those floral cover sheets that look like grandma used them in the 1940s.

 - Address a complaint immediately.
 If a customer is unhappy and you can't placate them, escalate the matter to the manager quickly and show empathy for the customer's position.
 A well managed situation can consolidate a customer relationship, engendering even more loyalty.